weilun-chiu/dbscan/README.md

 This perf report shows the percentage of CPU cycles spent on different functions during the execution of the dbscan program.
 The dist function in the dbscan code accounts for 27.50% of the CPU cycles.
 The malloc function in the libc library accounts for 29.23% of the CPU cycles, followed by _int_free and isConnect.
 The report also shows that the operator new function in the libstdc++ library and the cfree function in the libc library account for a significant portion of the CPU cycles.
 This suggests that memory allocation and deallocation may be a bottleneck in the program's performance.

-The perf static board shows that everything works as expected.

 ```perf
 Samples: 347K of event 'cycles:u', Event count (approx.): 282010497999
 Overhead  Command  Shared Object        Symbol